Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/A Matter of Timing Pacing for Convention Games.md

 -   About MotW & Player Experience: Find out who’s never played a Powered by the Apocalypse (PbtA) game and ask those who have to assist.

--   Explain the dice mechanic, ratings, and point out the basic moves.
+-   Explain the dice mechanic, ratings, and point out the basic [[moves]].

 -   Choose playbooks.

--   Read your playbook’s History options first, to guide your character vision.
+-   Read your playbook’s [[History]] options first, to guide your character vision.

 -   Questions on character creation or choices?

--   Your hunters are already a team; you have each other on speed dial; no introductions are necessary once play starts.
+-   Your hunters are already a team; you have each other on speed dial; no [[introductions]] are necessary once play starts.

 -   Explain Luck.

--   Review Basic Moves with extra attention to:
+-   Review Basic [[Moves]] with extra attention to:

 -   **Help out** and **protect**: Usable after the roll.
 You’re a kick ass team!